What does it mean to be a barista?

 This class will cover the material from the basic class as well as:

-- Parts, types, sales, and schedules, which includes filtration PMs.
+• Parts, types, sales, and schedules, which include filtration PMs.

-- Espresso making plus milk frothing via MPS and turbo steam, tips, and tricks to make sure that the machine functions as per customer’s requirements with the milk and coffee.
+• Espresso making plus milk frothing via MPS and turbo steam, tips, and tricks to ensure that the machine functions as per customer’s requirements with the milk and coffee.

-- You will disassemble a Cimbali M1 MPS as well as a Cimbali M2 Turbo and cover components, electronics, electrical, hydraulics, and troubleshooting.
+• You will disassemble a Cimbali M1 MPS and a Cimbali M2 Turbo and cover components, electronics, electrical, hydraulics, and troubleshooting.

 Intensive Maintenance + Technical Class: